The Bankrate promise

 - Collision coverage: Collision coverage is an optional coverage offered by most car insurance companies in Florida.
 It helps pay to repair vehicle damage after an accident.

-- Comprehensive coverage: Comprehensive coverage is another common coverage that help pay to repair vehicle damage stemming from non-accident incidents.
+- Comprehensive coverage: Comprehensive coverage is another common coverage that helps pay to repair vehicle damage stemming from non-accident incidents.
 Examples include flood, theft, vandalism and falling objects.

 Is Florida a no-fault state?

 One of the main differences between fault states and no-fault states is the type of insurance that is required.
 Most fault states require drivers to carry bodily injury liability and property damage liability insurance.
-In no-fault states, like Florida, drivers are often required to carry PIP and PDL coverage.
+So what are the two types of required insurance coverage to comply with Florida’s no-fault law?
+In Florida, drivers are often required to carry PIP and PDL coverage.